gomorpheus/morpheus-apidoc/source/includes/operations/_wiki.md

       "refId": null,
       "refType": null,
       "format": "markdown",
-      "content": "Welcome to the home page for this morpheus appliance wiki.", "createdBy": {
+      "content": "Welcome to the home page for this Morpheus wiki.", "createdBy": {
         "id": 1,
         "username": "admin"